Sheyiforreal/alx-system_engineering-devops/0x02-shell_redirections/README.md

-replacing all characters a and c from input to z and e respectively a script that removes all letter c and C from input a script that reverse its input
+replacing all characters a and c from input to z and e respectively a script that removes all letter c and C from input a script that reverse its input a script that displays all users and their home directories,sorted by users